 6. Consult An Experienced Criminal Attorney

 You need solid legal guidance to navigate out of the extortion situation.
 We have helped dozens of extortion victims.
-Contact us today.
+Call us at 212-729-9494 or contact us today for your free initial consultation to find out if we are the right firm for you.